 Who are the competitors of Inditex?
+The group's principal Spanish competitor in Spain is rival chain Mango, as well as Sfera (owned by El Corte Ingles).
+International competitors include H&M, The Gap and Arcadia.
 See Fashion & Accessories Sector index for other companies

 Account assignments & selected contact information